Wanjira-Faith/flask-superheroes-codechallenge2/README.md

 - Python 3.x
 - Pipenv (for managing Python dependencies)
-- Node.js and npm (for the provided React frontend,optional)
+- Node.js and npm (for the provided React frontend)

 # Getting started
 1. Clone this repository to your local machine.